openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 unsigned char greenValueAtXY = buffer[gArrayIndex];
 unsigned char blueValueAtXY  = buffer[bArrayIndex];
 ```
-This is the RGB version of the elementary `index = y*width + x` pattern we used earlier to fetch pixel values from monochrome images.
+This is, then, the three-channel "RGB version" of the elementary `index = y*width + x` pattern we used earlier to fetch pixel values from monochrome images.

+Note that you may occasionally encounter libraries or hardware which deliver RGB bytes in a different order, such as BGR.

 #### Varieties of Image Formats